-Table of Contents Page Additional Information 57 Provides basic information related to the Consortium, including reports and items required by generally accepted government auditing standards and/or Title 2 U. S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) for federal compliance audits.
-Board Members and Officials - a listing of the Board Exhibit #11 members and officials.
-58 Exhibit #12 Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards - a report on internal controls related to the financial statements and on whether the Consortium complied with laws and regulations which could have a direct and material effect on the Consortium's financial statements.
-60 Exhibit #13 Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance - a report on internal controls over compliance with requirements of federal statutes, regulations, and the terms and conditions of federal awards applicable to major federal programs and an opinion on whether the Consortium complied with federal statutes, regulations, and terms and conditions of its federal awards which could have a direct and material effect on each major program.
-62 by the Uniform Guidance.

-Schedule of Findings and Questioned Costs - a schedule summarizing the results of audit findings relating to the financial statements as required by Government Auditing Standards and findings and questioned costs for federal awards as required
+Provides basic information related to the Consortium, including reports and items required by generally accepted government auditing standards and/or Title 2 U. S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) for federal compliance audits.

+Exhibit #11 Board Members and Officials - a listing of the Board members and officials.

+- Exhibit #12 Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards - a report on internal controls related to the financial statements and on whether the Consortium complied with laws and regulations which could have a direct and material effect on the Consortium's financial statements. - Exhibit #13 Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance - a report on internal controls over compliance with requirements of federal statutes, regulations, and the terms and conditions of federal awards applicable to major federal programs and an opinion on whether the Consortium complied with federal statutes, regulations, and terms and conditions of its federal awards which could have a direct and material effect on each major program. - Exhibit #14 Schedule of Findings and Questioned Costs a schedule summarizing the results of audit findings relating to the financial statements as required by Government Auditing Standards and findings and questioned costs for federal awards as required by the Uniform Guidance.